wes-dewet/talon-one-qa-task/README.md

 #### Local environment setup

 1. Install [Git](https://git-scm.com/) if you don't have it installed.
-1. Install [the latest LTS version of NodeJS](https://nodejs.org/en/) if you don't have it installed.
+1. Install [NodeJS](https://nodejs.org/en/) if you don't have it installed.
 1. NPM should be installed (after installing NodeJS)

 3. Clone this repository to your local machine by: